WordPress/gutenberg/packages/style-engine/README.md

 );
 ```

-It will return compiled CSS declartions for inline styles, or, where a selector is provided, a complete CSS rule.
+It will return compiled CSS declarations for inline styles, or, where a selector is provided, a complete CSS rule.

 To enqueue a style for rendering in the site's frontend, the `$options` array requires the following: